 Epidemiologic studies suggest that dietary factors may influence risk for cervical cancer.
-Part of the effect of diet may be attributable to the suppressive action of certain micronutrients on HPV infection, particularly carotenoids (both vitamin A and non-vitamin A precursors), folate, and vitamins C and E. The following factors have been associated with reduced risk:
+Part of the effect of diet may be attributable to the suppressive action of certain micronutrients, particularly carotenoids (both vitamin A and non-vitamin A precursors), folate, and vitamins C and E, on HPV infection.
+The following factors have been associated with reduced risk:

 Fruits and vegetables.
-A review of dietary strategies for prevention of cervical cancer concluded that low intakes of fruits and vegetables are associated with a 3-fold increase in the risk of cervical intraepithelial neoplasia (CIN) classes 2 and 3 in women with a high HPV viral load.
-Low serum levels of nutrients associated with fruit and vegetable intake (e.g., vitamin A and lycopene) tended to be positively associated with risk of CIN class 3; however, higher serum levels of other carotenoids (alpha-carotene, beta-cryptoxanthin, lutein/zeaxanthin, and lycopene) and gamma tocopherol were found in association with a reduced risk of high-grade CIN.
+A low intake of fruits and vegetables is associated with a 3-fold increase in the risk of cervical intraepithelial neoplasia (CIN) classes 2 and 3 in women with a high HPV viral load.
+Low serum levels of nutrients associated with fruit and vegetable intake (e.g., vitamin A and lycopene) tended to be associated with risk of CIN class 3.
+Higher serum levels of other carotenoids (alpha-carotene, beta-cryptoxanthin, lutein/zeaxanthin, and lycopene) and gamma tocopherol have been found to be associated with a reduced risk of high-grade CIN.
 These nutrients may enhance the clearance of high-risk HPV infections, but are not associated with the clearance of persistent infections.
-In the European Prospective Investigation into Cancer and Nutrition study that included nearly 300,000 women, fruit intake was inversely associated with the risk for invasive squamous cervical cancer (ISC), with a 17% lower risk of ISC for consumption of an additional 3.5 ounces per day.
+In the European Prospective Investigation into Cancer and Nutrition study that included nearly 300,000 women, fruit intake was inversely associated with the risk for invasive squamous cervical cancer (ISC), with a 17% lower risk of ISC for consumption of an additional 3.5 oz per day.

 Alcohol.
-Studies have shown a significantly greater risk for HPV persistence in women who consume alcohol regularly compared with those who are low or non-consumers, especially among those with a high viral load.
+Studies have shown a significantly greater risk for HPV persistence in women who consume alcohol regularly, compared with those who consume less or with nonconsumers, especially among those with a high viral load.

-While an important body of research on diet and cervical cancer risk exists, there has been little research on the role of diet in survival after diagnosis.
+In contrast to the more robust body of research on diet and cervical cancer risk, there has been little research on the role of diet in survival after diagnosis.

 HPV vaccination, when indicated.